-In life-threatening situations, a loading dose should be used whether given as oral capsules or intravenously.
+In life-threatening situations, a loading dose should be used.

 Treatment should be continued for a minimum of three months and until clinical parameters and laboratory tests indicate that the active fungal infection has subsided.
 An inadequate period of treatment may lead to recurrence of active infection.

-SPORANOX® (itraconazole capsules) Capsules and SPORANOX® (itraconazole capsules) Oral Solution should not be used interchangeably.
+SPORANOX® Capsules and SPORANOX® Oral Solution should not be used interchangeably.
 Only the oral solution has been demonstrated effective for oral and/or esophageal candidiasis.

 Toenails with or without fingernail involvement: The recommended dose is 200 mg (2 capsules) once daily for 12 consecutive weeks.

 Limited data are available on the use of oral itraconazole in patients with renal impairment.
 Caution should be exercised when this drug is administered in this patient population.
-(See CLINICAL PHARMACOLOGY: Special Populations and PRECAUTIONS for further information.)
+(See CLINICAL PHARMACOLOGY: Special Populations and PRECAUTIONS.)

 Limited data are available on the use of oral itraconazole in patients with hepatic impairment.
 Caution should be exercised when this drug is administered in this patient population.
 (See CLINICAL PHARMACOLOGY: Special Populations, WARNINGS, and PRECAUTIONS.)